cjohnson415/Twitter-Captions/README.md

 Ruby on Sinatra Demo.

-These are the files that are pushed onto and deployed Via Heroku for the Twitter Captions app.
+These are the files that are pushed onto and deployed via Heroku for the Twitter Captions app.